yaim0425/YAIM0425-ID02-armors-with-immunity/README.md

 # 🛡️ `zzzYAIM0425 0200 armors with immunity` [![Bandera de España](https://flagcdn.com/20x15/es.png)](./Doc/README.md)

-This mod is part of the `zzzYAIM0425` series.
-It introduces **special armor items that grant full immunity to various damage types** in the game.
+This repository contains the MOD `zzzYAIM0425-0200-armors-with-immunity`, which introduces **specialized armors** that provide **complete immunity to specific or all damage types** in Factorio.

+> 🧩 This MOD is part of the [`zzzYAIM0425` series](https://github.com/yaim0425), designed to offer modular enhancements and utilities for a more refined gameplay experience.

+## 📦 Purpose

+The main goal is to provide **damage-specific protection** and **universal immunity options** to support diverse gameplay scenarios such as exploration, testing, or combat challenges.

+### Benefits

+- Full immunity to specific damage types
+- One armor with total immunity to all types
+- Enables creative and testing environments
+- Enhances mission and scenario design

-## ✅ Features
+## 🗃️ Contents

-- ⚔️ **One armor for each damage type**, providing total immunity to:
+- **One armor per damage type**, immune to:
   - Fire
   - Acid
   - Poison